AdrianaStoi/german-flip/README.md

 ## User Stories

 * As a user, I would like to know the rules of the game.
-* As a user, I would like to easily navigate to the game page
+* As a user, I would like to easily navigate to the game page.
 * As a user, I would like to view the time of completion for the game.
 * As a user, I would like to see the number of moves displayed on the game board page.
 * As a user, I would like to be able to reset the game.